-The Chairman of the Board of

-Directors regularly monitors and reviews

-the Group's ethical standards and cultural

-environment and where necessary takes

-appropriate action to ensure proper

-standards are maintained.
-The Group is

-fully committed to complying with all

-relevant health, safety and environment

-rules and regulations as these apply to its

-operations.
-It is an objective of the Group

-that all individuals are aware of their

-responsibilities in providing a safe and

-secure working environment.
+The Chairman of the Board of Directors regularly monitors and reviews the Group's ethical standards and cultural environment and where necessary takes appropriate action to ensure proper standards are maintained.
+Due to the size and available resources of the Company, the Chairman of the Board of Directors carries out executive functions.
+The Group is fully committed to complying with all relevant health, safety and environment rules and regulations as these apply to its operations.
+It is an objective of the Group that all individuals are aware of their responsibilities in providing a safe and secure working environment.